 - almost exclusive use of English by the teacher and students.

-My presence as a foreign visitor inevitably meant that the lessons I saw were not always typical (see the entry for ‘reactivity’ in this glossary), but they did reflect teachers’ beliefs about what a successful lesson was.
+My presence as a foreign visitor inevitably meant that the lessons I saw were not always typical (see this entry for ‘reactivity‘), but they did reflect teachers’ beliefs about what a successful lesson was.
 And on the basis of the lessons and the post-lesson discussions I saw a successful lesson was conceived as one where

 - students complete activities (rather than just listening passively)